andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 Source: [arista.com](https://www.arista.com/assets/data/pdf/user-manual/um-books/MSS-Deployment-Guide.pdf)

 The ZTX monitor comes in two flavours, a physical appliance (ZTX-7250S-16S) and a virtual appliance.
 I will use the virtual appliance, vZTX, in my lab. vZTX can run on ESXi or KVM.
-In my lab I am using Proxmox which is KVM.
+In my lab I am using Proxmox which is KVM based.
 Choosing between the physical or virtual in a production environment comes down to scale and performance.

-*For more information on the ZTX deployment head over [here](https://www.arista.com/assets/data/pdf/ZTX-7250S-Deployment-Guide.pdf), it covers both the ZTX and vZTX and includes different supported toplogies.*
+*For more information on the ZTX deployment head over [here](https://www.arista.com/assets/data/pdf/ZTX-7250S-Deployment-Guide.pdf), it covers both the ZTX and vZTX and includes different supported topologies.*

-There are some initial configurations that needs to be in place for the ZTX to work as intended, the steps below will go through these steps.
-Here are the things that needs to be done:
+There are some initial configurations that need to be in place for the ZTX to work as intended, the steps below will go through these.
+Here are the things that need to be done:

 - Create the virtual machine in Proxmox with correct configuration so the CloudEOS image will boot
 - Moving the CloudEOS image into monitor mode
 - Basic configurations like username/password for SSH access and management
 - Out of Band Management interface
-- Peer to Peer link betwen the vZTX appliance and TOR switches (in my case my only 720XP).
+- Peer to Peer link between the vZTX appliance and TOR switches (in my case my only 720XP).
 - Loopback interface
 - Some static routes (dynamic routing is also possible see [this](https://www.arista.com/assets/data/pdf/ZTX-7250S-Deployment-Guide.pdf)) for the loopback addresses between vZTX and TOR switch
 - DNS